johanhedin/nanoca/doc/SMARTCARD.md

 ## Software
-OpenSC, pcsc-lite and pkcs11_engine need to be installed (they are most likely already installed on your system):
+OpenSC, pcsc-lite, and pkcs11_engine need to be installed (they are most likely already installed on your system):

 ```console